Best Restaurants in Split 2026: Konobas, Seafood & Fine Dining

 Book an experience

 Split has a genuinely good restaurant scene — more varied and better value than Dubrovnik, with a strong range from cash-only konobas with handwritten menus to Michelin-listed seafood restaurants.
-All prices in euros (€).
+The best eating stretches across several distinct neighbourhoods: inside Diocletian’s Palace walls, along the Riva waterfront, and in the residential Varoš quarter west of the old town.
+All prices in euros (€) as of 2026.

 Best restaurants in Split